 Texas Regulations for Private Pool Fence & Gates

 Swimming pools offer added entertainment options during hot Houston summers and can provide valuable exercise for the whole family.
-The State of Texas requires pool owners to install and maintain fences and gates around swimming pools to prevent accidental drowning, slip-and-fall injuries or other incidents.
-Staying on the right side of Texas state and local regulations regarding pool safety and required fencing can help you avoid legal difficulties and can prevent accidents and unauthorized entry in your home swimming pool environment.
+The State of Texas requires some pool owners to install and maintain fences and gates around swimming pools to prevent accidental drowning, slip-and-fall injuries or other incidents.
+Staying on the right side of Texas, local city and even homeowner association regulations regarding pool safety and required fencing can help you avoid legal difficulties and can prevent accidents and unauthorized entry in your home swimming pool environment.
 Working with an established Houston fence company can ensure full compliance with local and state regulations while providing a more comfortable pool area.

 Texas Regulations on Pool Fencing

-Although most cities have their own requirements and restrictions regarding the configuration and height of pool fencing, Texas has established guidelines that apply throughout the state.
-According to the provisions of Chapter 757 of the Texas State Health and Safety Codes, homeowners are required to maintain fencing and gates around their swimming pools that meet the following criteria:
+Although most cities and HOA’s have their own requirements and restrictions regarding the configuration and height of pool fencing, Texas has established guidelines that apply throughout the state in environments where fencing and gates are required.
+According to Texas State Health and Safety Codes, sites that are required to maintain fencing and gates around their swimming pools that meet the following criteria: